Senate upholds Treasury decision to ease Russian sanctions

 Treasury has warned that the sanctions could upset global aluminum markets or even prompt the Russian government to nationalize the company, thus shutting it out from any outside control.

-Mnuchin attended a closed-door GOP lunch Tuesday and urged senators to vote against the Democratic resolution.
+Mnuchin attended a closed-door GOP lunch on Tuesday and urged senators to vote against the Democratic resolution.
 Speaking after the meeting, he said the sanctions "shouldn't be a political issue."
 Echoing President Donald Trump, Mnuchin said the administration "has been tougher on Russia with more sanctions than any other administration."

 But Democrats — and almost a dozen Republicans — weren't convinced.
 Senate Minority Leader Chuck Schumer said the agreement didn't relinquish enough of Deripaska's control and questioned whether Trump's administration was doing Russia's bidding.